ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Immutability.md

 It's rare to create so many objects that this becomes a bottleneck, but it's something to be aware of.
 Accessing attributes and all other operations on a frozen dataclass are just as fast as on a regular class; it's only the initialization that's marginally slower.
-For `Final` type hints, there is virtually no runtime cost at all, since it doesn't inject any checking--it's purely a compile-time concept.
+For `Final` type annotations, there is virtually no runtime cost at all, since it doesn't inject any checking--it's purely a compile-time concept.

 ### Combining `Final` and frozen dataclasses